bepursuant/Great.EmvTags/README.md

 ## Changelog

+### 2.1.0
+- Adds support for XML serialization of EmvTlv and EmvTlvList

 ### 2.0.0
 - Revised byte/byte[]/string into an ExtendedByteArray object to simplify all calls - pass any of these types now!
 - Added .Tlv property to EmvTlv and EmvTlvList to generate TLV data for either type